xocaid/techtonica-assignments/Week3_PersonalPortfolio/README.md

 ```
 cd Week3_PersonalPortfolio
 ```
-3. Locate the `profile.html` file within the project.
+3. Locate the `profile.html` file on the Explorer tab.

 4. Right-click on the body of file and select <i>Open with Live Server</i> from the context menu.

-The project will open in your default web browser, allowing you to interact with the live version.

 ---
 ### Note
-The current content is placeholder text, you can customize the portfolio by replacing the placeholders with your own information and showcasing your real projects.
+- The current content is placeholder text, you can customize the portfolio by replacing the placeholders with your own information and showcasing your real projects.
+- The project will open in your default web browser, allowing you to interact with the live version.